mrsonne/hubit/examples/wall/README.md

 <img src="https://github.com/mrsonne/hubit/blob/develop/examples/wall/images/query_wall.png" width="1000">

 Notice how the graph representing the query only includes a subset of all the model components.
 When a query is rendered only the relevant components for that particular query are shown.
-In the illustrations above we have shown

 ### `run_queries.py`
 This example runs various queries.
 First the queries are submitted individually, which causes redundant calculations.
 Second, all the queries are submitted together in which case `hubit` will assure that the same result is not calculate multiple times.